Maryland Teenage Driving Rules And Insurance Requirements

 20 minutes is provided to successfully pass the actual knowledge test, and a minimum score of 88% correct is required.
 Several topics are included, with a total of 25 questions for each section.
 Topics reviewed include proper stopping distances, meaning of road signs, how to proceed at a railroad crossing, stooping for school buses, hydroplaning and skidding, merging into traffic, construction zones, and funeral processions.

 Some of the topics required to know include licensing requirements, signals, signs and pavement markings, and coping with different road conditions.
-A sample exam is also available online that will help determine your level of preparation needed to pass the test.
+A sample exam for teen driver safety is also available online that will help determine your level of preparation needed to pass the test.
 AAA provided the exam link and questions.
 NOTE: If you have not yet reached age 16, form DL-300 is required (Learner’s Permit School Attendance Certification).

 During the practicing stage, an adult (must be 21 years or older) must be sitting in the front seat with no other occupants.
 Documenting and discussing practice sessions is highly recommended and helps the new driver understand unfamiliar situations that may have arisen.
 A 3-hour alcohol and drug education program is offered by several providers and can be very helpful to novice drivers.
 Underage drinking is a countrywide problem in all states.